sczerwinski/sczerwinski.github.io/_posts/2017-05-15-delegating-android-shared-preferences-in-kotlin.md

         .apply();
 ```

-Don’t forget to call `apply()`.
+We shouldn’t forget to call `apply()`.
 Otherwise, the value would not be saved.

-It looks simple and clean… so long as we only need two or three calls to `SharedPreferences`.
+It looks simple and clean… as long as we only need two or three calls to `SharedPreferences`.
 But typically, that is not the case, is it?

 ## Anko Comes To The Rescue